atbarker/nist-sts/README.md

 # NIST Statistical Test Suite

 This is a slightly updated version of [NIST Statistical Test Suite (STS)](http://csrc.nist.gov/groups/ST/toolkit/rng/documentation_software.html) tool for randomness testing.
-The original test suite would compile with horrible warnings under clang or gcc.
+The original test suite would compile with horrible warnings under both clang or gcc.
 It now compiles cleanly without warnings and a few cases of undefined behavior have been cleaned up.

+The rest of this makefile is verbatim from the repository this one is forked from (kravietz/nist-sts).

 ## Building